 QuickShare is the fastest, easiest and smartest ever way to share images.
 With minimal hassle and just a few clicks, moments can be captured with the integrated camera and shared with friends!

 But there is more to QuickShare than sending images with a picture or e-mail message.
 QuickShare is about ease of use of all the imaging features of the product.
-Images can be shared phone to phone, with Bluetooth, across the room or between a phone and other paired devices such as PDAs, PCs or printers.
-For example, it would be possible to print a picture directly from the phone using a Bluetooth enabled printer.
+Images can also be shared via infrared or cable.